ewalk153/byos-screen-renderer/README.md

+# byos-screen-renderer

-# Simple app to render a TRMNL screen
+Simple app to render a TRMNL screen

 ## Local dev
 ```